Halloween Pumpkin Carving for Beginners

 Follow our illustrated Halloween pumpkin carving guide with extra tips below to make your own Halloween carving tradition this year.
 The simple pumpkin carving steps above are a quick reference for when you’re in a hurry.

-However, the pumpkin carving for beginners section below explains each step in more detail with photos for clarity.
+However, the section below explains each step in more detail with photos for clarity.
 Hopefully this guide will bring you and your family joy this holiday season and leave you with a jack-o-lantern you can be proud of.

 The first step when making a Halloween jack-o-lantern is to choose your pumpkin.
 Choosing the right pumpkin is easy when doing a simple pumpkin carving.
 However, more elaborate carvings with stencils may require specific shapes and sizes of pumpkins.

 When you go to choose your pumpkin, it’s good to have an idea of what kind of design you plan to use.

 Do you want a large mouth with small eyes?

 Knowing what you want can help you decide whether to pick a taller or rounder shaped pumpkin.
 Here are a couple Halloween pumpkin carving tips to keep in mind when choosing your pumpkin.

 — Choose a pumpkin with a stem to use as a handle for removing the lid.

 — Don’t carry your pumpkin by the stem or you may break it off by accident.

 Find a Place for Halloween Pumpkin Carving